jasonbayton/11ty/_src/blog/2026/03/reviewing-the-2026-security-paper.md

 The incremental improvements - scam protection, smart redaction, better theft detection - are useful, and they'll reduce real-world incidents.
 But they're evolutionary.

-The two things that will shape the next few years of Android Enterprise are Advanced Protection potentially becoming an enterprise-manageable policy baseline, and the virtualisation architecture (pKVM + protected VMs) maturing into a production-grade enterprise isolation layer.
+The two things that will shape the next few years of Android Enterprise are Advanced Protection becoming an enterprise-manageable policy baseline - confirmed for Android 17 - and the virtualisation architecture (pKVM + protected VMs) maturing into a production-grade enterprise isolation layer.

 The virtualisation work in particular is worth paying close attention to.
 It's the kind of architectural change that tends to shape a platform for the next decade.